facundobatista/logassert/README.md

 ...producing this message in your tests:

 ```
-Regex 'Excuse me .*?, you lost your wallet' not found in DEBUG, all was logged is...
+assert for regex 'Excuse me .*?, you lost your wallet' check in DEBUG, failed; logged lines:
       DEBUG     'Excuse me madam, you dropped your wallet'
 ```

 This one will also fail (different level!)...